raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

-# USB mass storage deviceboot
+# USB mass storage device boot

 **USB mass storage boot is available on the Raspberry Pi 3B, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.**